 If you do not have long-term experience with band instruments, the purchase of an instrument can be a daunting challenge.
 I advise parents that they not purchase an instrument right away.
 On occasion, we find that a student needs to switch instruments, or they purchase an instrument that hinders what would be normal progress, and must struggle with a poor quality horn.

-However, far more often, I have seen families but instruments that are of such poor quality that they cannot be repaired, and are VERY likely to bend and malfunction.
+However, far more often, I have seen families buy instruments that are of such poor quality that they cannot be repaired, and are VERY likely to bend and malfunction.
 I recently had a student who was struggling to play on a discount instrument.
 Their sound was cutting through the entire 45-piece ensemble like a laser beam.
-I checked the instrument, and, try as I might, with 40 years of musical training behind me, I was NOT ABLE TO PLAY IT IN TUNE.
+I checked the instrument, and, try as I might, with 40 years of musical training behind me, I was NOT ABLE TO PLAY IT WITH A GOOD TONE OR PLAY IT IN TUNE.
 It wasn't the student's fault, nor the family's.
 The instrument, quite simply, DID NOT SOUND AS IT WAS SUPPOSED TO!

 I appreciate that better quality comes with slightly higher prices.
 But, for just a few more dollars, they are more likely to blend their sound with the ensemble, become less frustrated, and, thus, be more successful.